 Recently on Twitter, I saw a Tweet from Mike Mearls on the topic of Using Fate Dice in a game of D&D. The idea was to allow players to tempt the fates for luck.
 His example in the game he ran was this.
-House rule I used in AD&D this last weekend: Get a big pile of… Continue reading Tempting Fate with FATE Dice in D&D
+House rule I used in AD&D this last weekend: Get a big pile of FATE dice, d6s with two blank sides, two with plus … Continue reading Tempting Fate with FATE Dice in D&D

 Today I decided to that I would like to share with you a favorite Homebrew Rule of mine for 5E D&D. This is a Homebrew rule that I developed because you see I love the Inspiration mechanic.
 Inspiration is simple and elegant in its both its intent and its use in the game.
-I have… Continue reading GM Inspiration Dice & GM Compells House Rules
+I have found that one constant with all players is that they … Continue reading GM Inspiration Dice & GM Compells House Rules

 My group is ramping up to put the finishing touches on our 5E Out of the Abyss game in the next few months.
 After that game comes to a close it is looking solidly like we will be heading right back into another 5E D&D game set in my personal Homebrew world.
-The story that… Continue reading #RPGaDay2016 Day 12: What Game is your group most likely to play next?
+The story that we will be undertaking in my personal setting is yet … Continue reading #RPGaDay2016 Day 12: What Game is your group most likely to play next?
 Why?

 So recently I dipped my feet into running FATE for the first time.
 After playing many sessions of FATE and three campaigns of the amazing Dresden Files RPG.
-So as I set to reading the FATE rules for the first time as a GM I began giving much thought on what kind of game and… Continue reading FATE Freeport My Impressions & a Mini Review
+So as I set to reading the FATE rules for the first time as a GM I began giving much thought on what kind of game and setting I wanted to run.
+I quickly picked up FATE … Continue reading FATE Freeport My Impressions & a Mini Review

 FATE takes today’s question and for a good many reasons.
 Fate Accelerated is totally free and FATE Core is pay what you want.
 In addition the FATE SRD is elegant and awesome.
 If you have not looked at this site yet.
-Do yourself a favor and go take a look at how an awesome SRD should look.… Continue reading #RPGaDay2015 Day 7 Favorite Free RPG
+Do yourself a favor and go take a look at how an awesome SRD should look.
+Check it out HERE Not only does Fate do … Continue reading #RPGaDay2015 Day 7 Favorite Free RPG